bucs110FALL22/final-project-gwen-jesse/etc/milestone2.md

 Come up with interfaces for 3 possible classes you think you may need for your project.
 Again, brainstorm a little.
 Nothing is *wrong*.

 ## Class Interface 1
 class Character:
 '''
 Creates the player in our maze game and sets it to the rest position (0,0) on screen.
 It will allow players to move on screen using the arrow keys.
-The mouse button on screen will allow players to click on the next level once the complete the current level.
 '''
   def __init__(self):
     self.position = (0,0)
-    self.uparrow()
-    self.downarrow()
+    self.up()
+    self.down()
     self.left()
     self.right()
-    self.image
+    self.image = (str)
-    self.mousebutton

 ## Class Interface 2
 class Riddle:
 '''
 The Riddle is placed at the end of each level to move on to more challanging levels in the game.
-It will uses text that displays the riddle using a random generator from a dictionary
+It will uses text that displays the riddle using a random generator from a dictionary.
 '''
   def __init__(self):
     self.text = str()
     self.answer_space()

-    self.random
+  def dictionary():
+    random_select([#,"associated to the riddle"])

 ## Class Interface 3
 class Maze_lines: